Fashion Design Introductory Diploma

 Career and Progression Opportunities

-If you successfully gain the Level 3 qualification you can progress onto a foundation or honours degree, associated HE programmes or internships.
+After successfully gaining the Level 3 qualification you can progress onto a foundation or honours degree, associated HE programmes or internships.
 Careers are many and varied but include: fashion and textile design, fashion buying, fashion forecasting, fashion journalism, fashion merchandising, fashion promotion and PR, fashion retail, visual merchandising and fashion communication.

 Course and Structure Assessment